At Williamsburg Intermediate, we aim to provide the highest quality, online project-based education available to intermediate age students.

 Great leaders come in many shapes and sizes.
 We discuss what leadership means – individually and collectively.
 We do projects that help us to become the leader within.

-We develop a personal repository of our own, personalized lessons pertaining to each of these things.
+We develop a personal repository of our own, personalized lessons pertaining to relationships, friendship, character, discipline and other personal leadership concepts.
 This serves as a sort of journal; a personal guide; a compilation of what inspires us most and helps us do our best even under challenging conditions.

 Stories serve as inspirational guides along our path towards leadership.
 We read fictional and real accounts of people who faced incredible barriers and lived to share the lessons they learned.